-When the questions, assumptions, and approaches that support an effort conflict with the results that effort is intended to create, the results are guaranteed to disappoint.
+When the questions, assumptions, and approaches that support an effort are at odds with the results that effort is intended to create, the results are guaranteed to disappoint.

-Dr. Steven Kerr\ described this conflict between means and ends as "The Folly of Rewarding A, While Hoping for B."
+Dr. Steven Kerr described this conflict between means and ends as "The Folly of Rewarding A, While Hoping for B."

-Why Reforms Have Not Worked: Reason #2
+Why Reforms Have Not Worked: Reason #2: Organizations at the Center